New Date: September 26- 30, 2021

 About this meeting:

 The Japan-US Seminar in Plant Pathology aims to encourage dialogue and collaboration among researchers of molecular plant-biotic interactions.
-The 12th Seminar will focus on the remodeling of the environment that occurs at the interface of plant-microbe interactions, and we have confirmed a variety of dynamic speakers on this theme.
+The 12th Seminar will focus on the remodeling of the environment that occurs at the interface of plant-microbe interactions, and we invited a variety of dynamic speakers on this theme for the planned 2020 conference, now postponed to 2021.
 Additional early-career and student speakers will be selected from submitted poster abstracts.
 Scientific sessions will be interspersed with ample coffee breaks, meals, and excursions into the Ithaca area.
 We hope you will join us for this fun and stimulating small conference!

 Significance of the meeting: